Chicago, Burlington and Quincy 4000: Revenue service

-The streamlining on the S-4as were removed in 1942, as the CB&Q was contributing to the World War II effort by scrapping most of their unnecessary equipment in favor of the war's steel drive.
+The streamlining on the S-4As were removed in 1942, as the CB&Q was contributing to the World War II effort by scrapping most of their unnecessary equipment in favor of the war's steel drive.
 No. 4000 was also reassigned again to pull heavier trains that would carry military soldiers and military equipment.
 Once World War II ended, the CB&Q began investing in adding additional diesel locomotives to their fleet, and they began to dieselize their passenger trains.
-The CB&Q dieselized their entire passenger fleet on September 26, 1952, and No. 4000 and other 4-6-4's were subsequently retained as emergency backup power for when diesel locomotives broke down.
+The CB&Q dieselized their entire passenger fleet on September 26, 1952, and No. 4000 and other 4-6-4s were subsequently retained as emergency backup power for when diesel locomotives broke down.